 Often, when listening to her music, one is left wondering what she could have been capable of, had she not been constrained by societal expectation.
 She wrote two cantatas – but what would a full-scale oratorio have sounded like?
 She wrote an orchestral overture – could she have developed it into an opera?
 Here we celebrate the understated genius of Fanny Mendelssohn with six of her greatest works.

 String Quartet in E flat major

 The second movement is lively, exhibiting features characteristic of the Baroque composers that Mendelssohn admired.
-The work finishes with an wonderfully tender and incredibly moving third movement.
+The work finishes with a wonderfully tender and incredibly moving third movement.

 This is one of the few larger scale choral works written by Fanny Mendelssohn.
-Composed in 1831, the powerful Biblical text is taken from the book of Job.
+Composed in 1831, the powerful Biblical text is taken from the Old Testament's Book of Job.

 Mendelssohn had long been an admirer of JS Bach; her mother noticed her ‘Bach fingertips’ when she was born, and his influence is evident in the contrapuntal vocal parts accompanied by energetic strings.

 Overture in C